How To Unclog a Toilet Full of Poop and Water

 • Cable cleaning - Cable cleaning machines have a cable with sharp spinning blades on the end to cut through blockages.
 It is less messy than drain snakes.

-Day & Night Air Conditioning, Heating & Plumbing Is Your Trusted Plumbing Professional
+Day & Night Is Your Phoenix Plumber

 If you ask your friends and neighbors in Phoenix, Arizona, and surrounding valley areas, who they can trust for honest, dependable service, the answer is Day & Night.
 Our team of professional plumbers near you have the training, experience, and expertise to handle your most challenging problems.
 Whether you need HVAC service, plumbing, or drain clearing, we will be there for you.
 For fast, efficient, and friendly service, contact us today